 | Floral Design: Weddings and Personal Flowers | |

-The PEMC program requires a minimum of 15 credit hours in designated courses.
-Students must earn a grade of C or better in each course used to meet the requirements, and maintain a B average (3.0 GPA) in the required courses.
-Students who pursue the PEMC must complete all requirements prior to graduation.
+Students must make a grade of C or better in each course used to meet the requirements, and maintain a B average (3.0 GPA) in the required courses.
+Students who pursue the certificate must complete all requirements prior to graduation.
 Details are available in the Undergraduate Programs Office of the Department of Hospitality, Hotel Management and Tourism and on our website.